massimo-guarascio/FaviconStegoDetection/README.md

 The DNN consists of a stack of different sub-nets.
 Each SubNet is composed of three main parts: a fully-connected dense layer equipped with a Rectified Linear Unit (ReLU), a batch-normalization layer and a dropout layer.
 The output layer of the DNN is instantiated on the basis of the specific task, detection or classification.

+## Dataset
+The dataset can be found at [Stego-Favicons-Dataset](https://github.com/Ocram95/Stego-Favicons-Dataset).

 ## Authors

 The code is developed and maintained by Massimo Guarascio, Nunziato Cassavia and Marco Zuppelli (massimo.guarascio@icar.cnr.it , nunziato.cassavia@icar.cnr.it, marco.zuppelli@ge.imati.cnr.it)